the-teachingRSE-project/competencies/competencies.md

 The last two decades saw transistor technology approach the limits of attainable miniaturisation, and top chip clock frequency begin to plateau [@Sutter2005].
-Nevertheless, popular perception remains fairly unaware of that, and a misleading belief in limitless growth of computing capabilities (storage, computing power, transfer speed) is still widespread.
+Nevertheless, a misleading belief in limitless growth of computing capabilities (storage, computing power, transfer speed) is still widespread within popular perception.
 A practical consequence of this is an ever-growing demand for resources to cover the expanded need of storage and processing, with no clear deceleration in sight (e.g. the IEA estimates a doubling in data centres energy consumption from